cmda-minor-web/web-app-from-scratch-2122/course/week-4.md

 ## 4. Code review (Tuesday)

-Workshop Code review about code struture and Data Management.
+Workshop Code review.
+Do a code review based on the [Javascript bet-practices](https://github.com/cmda-minor-web/best-practices/blob/master/javascript.md).

 <!-- Code structure - you write modular, consistent and efficient HTML, CSS and JavaScript code by applying structure and best practices.
 You manage state for the application and the UI